Ducks' Patrick Eaves diagnosed with nervous-system disorder

 @AnaheimDucks

-Eaves joined the Ducks by trade in late February and played a key goal-scoring role in their fifth straight division title.
+The 33-year-old Eaves joined the Ducks from Dallas as a late-season trade rental in late February.
+He played a key role in their push for a fifth straight Pacific Division title, excelling on the power play and racking up 11 goals in 20 games.

+Despite missing the final 10 games of the regular season due to injury, he finished with a career-high 32 goals between the Ducks and Stars.
+He played seven games in the postseason, but sat out the final 10 games with a sprained right ankle while Anaheim reached the Western Conference finals.

-He re-signed with the Ducks in the summer, agreeing to a three-year, $9.45 million US deal.
+Instead of seeking bigger offers in free agency, he re-signed with the Ducks in June, agreeing to a three-year, $9.45 million deal.
+He was expected to be a key top-six forward for the Ducks this season.

+Eaves also has suited up for Ottawa, Carolina, Detroit and Nashville during his 12-year NHL career.

 To encourage thoughtful and respectful conversations, first and last names will appear with each submission to CBC/Radio-Canada's online communities (except in children and youth-oriented communities).
 Pseudonyms will no longer be permitted.